On average, we receive 147 emails a day.

 Cold Emails Are Still a Powerful Marketing Technique

 It’s easy to think you won’t have success with cold emails anymore.
 With people’s inboxes overflowing on a daily basis, you’re not wrong to assume that your email might just disappear into the mass of others.
+You need a solid strategy to increase cold email response rates.

 But if you employ the right tactics and use enticing subject lines, straight-to-the-point messaging, and a clear call-to-action, you might find that cold emailing reaps huge results for you and your business.